mmpfeffer/git-tools/README.md

+# Git-Tools

+Wretched things to do with Git.

-This repo holds various useful, and potentially dangerous git management tools.
+This repo holds various potentially dangerous git repo manipulations.
+If you want to know why this repo exists, watch [this](https://www.youtube.com/watch?v=o4PFDKIc2fs).